5 Ways You Can Lose Your Home with a Reverse Mortgage

 If you move, your loan becomes due and payable.
 According to the terms of a reverse mortgage, the home you are borrowing against must remain your primary residence for the life of the loan.

-Therefore, most reverse mortgage companies advertise that you can remain in your home without making monthly mortgage payments either until you move out or you pass away.
+Therefore, most reverse mortgage companies advertise that you can remain in your home without making monthly mortgage payments until you move out or pass away.

-If you move out of the home and a routine occupancy check determines that you no longer reside in it, then the reverse mortgage servicer is going to ask for the loan to be repaid.
+If you move out of the home and a routine occupancy check determines that you no longer reside there, the reverse mortgage servicer will ask for the loan to be repaid.

 The lender may initiate a foreclosure action to satisfy the loan repayment if it is not repaid.
-If you move or leave the home and do not maintain primary residence there, then the servicer can call the loan due and payable.
+If you move or leave the home and do not maintain primary residence, the servicer can call the loan due and payable.

-Similarly, if you – as the primary borrower – pass away before your spouse, and the spouse is not listed on the loan as either a co-borrower or non-borrowing spouse, then that spouse could end up facing a foreclosure action.
+Similarly, if you – as the primary borrower – pass away before your spouse and are not listed on the loan as either a co-borrower or non-borrowing spouse, then that spouse could face a foreclosure action.

 Recent years have seen new protections instituted for the non-borrowing spouses of reverse mortgage borrowers.
-Still, it is always advised that an affected couple inform the lender and servicer of everyone involved in the transaction at every possible step of the process.
+Still, it is always advised that an affected couple inform the lender and servicer of everyone involved in the transaction at every possible step.

 Top FAQs